DoctorKhan/best_practices/README.md

    - The green branch should be deployed to the development machine (your lcoal machine).
 It should always pass all unit tests.
 Once it passes all integration tests, merge it into the main branch squashing all commits.
    - The main branch should be deployed to the staging machine.
 Once it passes all alpha and beta tests, it should be merged into a release branch.
    - The release branch should be deployed to the production machine.
+2. **Tools**
+   - Use tools like SCP, rsync, Heroku, GitHub Actions, Puppet, or other DevOps systems for continuous deployment.

 ## Test Driven Development (TDD)
 1. Write the test first that fails (red), then commit code to testing.